 All of these efforts are admirable and helpful.
 Yet, I still ask, "What more could schools possibly do?"
 Although schools can support their students and families and connect them to community resources, it is very difficult for schools to address root causes of complex issues like poverty or homelessness.
 I have seen some criticism that LeBron is being hailed as a hero while school districts that may want to support their students more comprehensively often do not have the funds to do so.
 I argue instead that no matter how much funding schools get, it is unlikely that they could ever provide a stabilizing intervention like the one that LeBron James just promised to the most vulnerable families at the I Promise School.

 We should use this initiative of an example of what could happen if agencies worked together more effectively, if true efforts were made to alleviate the damages done by years of discriminatory policy, and if compassion -- not politics -- was what ruled collective decision-making in education and society.
 From an evaluator standpoint, LeBron has created a beautiful natural experiment.
 I do hope that there is research done to study the trajectories of these students and families, as they get settled in their new homes and later on in their lives.
 From a human standpoint, I am simply thankful that LeBron has chosen to use his personal money to make what I know is an immeasurable impact on the lives of these young people and their families.

-The goal of this blog is to highlight relevant issues that impact students, families, and communities and spark engaging discussions about how to address those issues.
+The goal of this blog is to highlight relevant issues that impact students, families, and communities and spark engaging discussions about how to address those issues through evaluation.